EdgeCourse/VUmultimodal/README.md

 # VUmultimodal
 Some demos from a VU multimodal course.
-The comments explain the code.
+Look for commented-out areas, to run more code.
 More examples in VUmultimodal-stackheap and VUmultimodal-miniapp.